-“Actions for damages for an injury to the person, or for false imprisonment, or malicious prosecution, or for a statutory penalty, or for abduction, or for seduction, or for criminal conversation that may proceed pursuant to subsection (a) of Section 7.1 of the Criminal Conversation Abolition Act, except damages resulting from first degree murder or the commission of a Class X felony and the perpetrator thereof is convicted of such crime, shall be commenced within 2 years next after the cause of action accrued…” 735 ILCS 5/13-202
+“Actions for damages for an injury to the person, or for false imprisonment, or malicious prosecution, or for a statutory penalty, or for abduction, or for seduction, or for criminal conversation that may proceed pursuant to subsection (a) of Section 7.1 of the Criminal Conversation Abolition Act, except damages resulting from first degree murder or the commission of a Class X felony and the perpetrator thereof is convicted of such crime, shall be commenced within 2 years next after the cause of action accrued…”

-Basically, this means that you must file your complaint for relief two years from the date of the crash or other accident that gave you your injuries.
-Of course, there are exceptions.
-For instance, if you do not reasonably figure out that you were injured from the event, then you might have additional time.
-In that scenario, the two-year period wouldn’t begin running until you did or should have discovered your actual harms.
+Basically, this means that you must file your complaint for relief two years from the date of the traffic accident or other incident that caused your injuries.
+There are exceptions, however.
+For instance, if you don’t realize that you were injured or how seriously you were injured in the accident right away, you might have additional time to file as long as the delay in your discovery was reasonable.
+In such scenario, the two-year deadline wouldn’t begin running until you discovered or reasonably should have discovered your actual harms.

-Think Your Pedestrian Accident Claim Might Be Too Late?
+Think Your Pedestrian Accident Claim Might be too Late?

 Rosenfeld Injury Lawyers LLC can help you understand all the complex laws surrounding Illinois pedestrian accidents, including statutes of limitations.
 Once you retain our services and decide to file a claim, we will fight for your right to recovery at no cost to you until your case is successfully resolved.
 Act now before it’s too late.
 Give us a call today and let one of our seasoned pedestrian accident attorneys ease your concerns.